 High blood pressure is a common problem in the United States, affecting nearly half of all adults.
-If you’re at risk of high blood pressure, or you’ve been diagnosed with it, Ronald Lester, MD, Judith Erickson, MD, and their expert team at Kokoro Health & Wellness in Dallas, Texas, are here for you.
+If you’re at risk of high blood pressure, or you’ve been diagnosed with it, Ronald Lester, MD, Judith Erickson, MD, Jessica Nguyen, DO, and their expert team at Kokoro Health & Wellness in Dallas, Texas, are here for you.
 They can help you manage your condition to reduce the risk of heart attack, stroke, and other serious complications.
 Call the office or book an appointment online today.

 High blood pressure is a chronic condition in which the force against blood vessel walls is too high, putting you at risk of heart disease and other serious problems.
 The amount of blood your heart pumps and resistance to blood flow in the arteries determines your blood pressure.

 Arteries that are narrowed due to plaque buildup often contribute to higher blood pressure.

 In most cases, high blood pressure doesn’t produce any noticeable symptoms.
 If your blood pressure reaches dangerously high levels, however, you may notice shortness of breath, nosebleeds, or headaches.

 Because hypertension is often a silent condition, routine blood pressure monitoring is the best way to know if you have high blood pressure.

 Yes.
 While anyone can develop high blood pressure, certain factors boost your risk of having it, including:

 Having kidney disease, sleep apnea, or diabetes can increase your risk of developing high blood pressure.

 Adopting healthy lifestyle habits is the best way to control your blood pressure.

 To find out if you have high blood pressure, your Kokoro Health & Wellness provider uses a blood pressure cuff and stethoscope or blood pressure machine.
 You need to relax and sit very still while your provider checks your blood pressure, and it’s fast and painless.